christianThardy/christianThardy.github.io/llms-mental-health.md

         for you.
 Would you like to try?
 ```

 So we can see the model ignores the first part of the prompt in favor of the 'injected' second line.
-This is a pretty simple example, and we could take this further by getting the LLM to reveal more information about its soft prompt, maybe ask it to ignore it and ask it to do something else.
+This is a pretty simple example, and we could take this further by getting the LLM to reveal more information about its soft prompt, maybe by asking it to ignore its soft prompt and asking it to do something else or behave differently.
 LLMs were not designed with security as a top priority so preventing prompt injection can be extremely difficult, and as these models make their way to production systems more, the question of how to make them robust is top of mind.
 There are a few methods that help mitigate prompt injection and prompt leakage, but they must be used concurrently to be effective.

-For example, making symbols and special characters part of the soft prompt so that the LLM does not fail when a user gives them nefarious input enclosed in them:
+For example, making symbols and special characters common by making them apart of the soft prompt, so that the LLM does not fail when a user gives them nefarious input enclosed in them:

 ```
 Soft prompt: